 My name is Larissa and this rhymes with Leesa, not Melissa.
 I could take out an ‘s’ or you could just trust me on this one.

-I’m a native New Yorker and I spent a decade traveling the world (literally) before finally realizing that I belong on the East Coast.
+I’m a native New Yorker and I spent a decade traveling the world (literally) before realizing that I belong on the East Coast, albeit below the Mason-Dixon Line.

 I reverted to Catholicism from militant atheism when I was nineteen.
-I know what you’re thinking; nineteen is such a young age to give up on rebellion.
-But, with a lot of my friends, being Catholic makes me way more of a rebel than atheism ever did.
+I know what you’re thinking: nineteen is such a young age to give up on rebellion.
+The thing is, with a lot of my friends, being a Christian makes me way more of a rebel than atheism ever did.
 Which is totally the reason I did it.
 Not because of Jesus Christ or anything.
-No, just because I like to shake things up.
+Just because I like to shake things up.

-Now would probably be a good time to tell you that my writing leans heavily toward the tongue-in-cheek.
+Now would probably be a good time to tell you that my writing on this blog leans heavily toward the tongue-in-cheek.
 I’m often ironic and, occasionally, out-and-out sarcastic.

 A description of my early Internet journey would be saturated with nostalgic and now-obsolete terms like Expage, GeoCities and TeenOpenDiary.
 I look back on those days cringing but, with fondness.
 Suffice to say, I’ve been blogging since 2001.
 Fortunately most of that early stuff is lost forever and exists now only in my memory.
 You know, like how Rose felt about Jack in Titanic.